 6. Plan ahead – your project plan should include when to write press releases and who to send them to but also how this activity fits with other publicity and Public Relations (PR) i.e. your newsletter/ poster campaign and fundraising events.

-7. Set a target – have a goal in mind i.e. 2 articles per year in the local press, one in a specialist magazine and regular diary entries for your events.
+7. Set a target – have a goal in mind i.e. 2 articles per year in the local press, one in a specialist publication and regular online entries for your events.
 An end result – perhaps a question in your annual members’ survey about perception of your group or awareness of what you do, would also help keep your media plan focused.

 8. Maintain contact – don’t be put off if your information isn’t used.
 Keep up contact with journalists and keep sending in your news stories.